Si Thep Historical Park: Wheels of the law

-Rise of Angkorian: 11th–13th century CE
+Angkorian period: 11th–13th century CE

 During this phase (c.
-11th–13th century CE), Shaivism was a great influence in Si Thep at Angkorian times, and Si Thep had relationships with Phimai in Mun River basin as Sema ceased to control the routes.
-Due to Jayavarman VII's policy, Si Thep lost importance and was almost abandoned around the 14th century.
+11th–13th century CE) Shaivism was a strong influence at Si Thep, and the site is held to have had relations with Phimai in the Mun River basin as Sema ceased to control the routes.
+Anurak Depimai attributes the site's loss of importance, and its near abandonment around the 14th century, to Jayavarman VII's policy.
 Prang Song Phi Nong and Prang Si Thep were built in the 11th to 12th centuries.
+On another account it appears to have been abandoned by the 13th century, coinciding with the rise of Sukhothai as the new political centre of the upper Menam Valley.